 • What are the keyword trends by generation?

-Using tools like Numpy, Pandas, and Matplotlib, we'll dive into the data and see what insights we can uncover.
-But before we get started, let's take a moment to introduce the dataset and talk about what it contains.
+Using tools like Numpy, Pandas, and Matplotlib, we'll dive into the data to uncover valuable insights.
+But before we begin, let's introduce the dataset and discuss its contents.

 LET'S GO!!